• Skip to primary navigation

 The easiest milk to foam is heavy cream but whole milk may also be used.

-If you tried this cold foam recipe, let me know!
-I'd love for you to come back and give the recipe a 5-star rating and/or a review in the comments! 🙂 Let's stay connected, so please share photos of your creations with me and others on Instagram, Facebook, and Pinterest!
+If you tried this recipe, let me know!
+I'd love for you to come back and give the recipe a 5 star rating and leave a review in the comments! 🙂 Let's stay connected, so please follow me on Instagram, Facebook, and Pinterest!
+Subscribe to my newsletter to get healthy fresh recipe ideas every week!

 cold foam served over iced cold brew coffe in a clear glass with a metal straw.